ndhwyd/roc-rk3399-pc_openbsd/README.md

 **Required hardware**

-* PC with Linux or OpenBSD intalled
+* PC with Linux or OpenBSD installed
-* ROCK64 media board
+* PINE64 ROCK64 media board
 * USB-UART-TTL converter (**Attention:** Use 3.3V only)
 * microSD card